freenas/freenas-docs/userguide/jails.rst

    Adding Storage to a Jail

-Browse to the "Source" and "Destination", where:
+Browse to the :guilabel:`Source` and :guilabel:`Destination`, where:

 * **Source:** is the directory or dataset on the %brand% system which will be accessed by the jail.
 This directory **must** reside